 When painting reflections, the subtle variations in the color help to make the glass look more realistic and transparent.
 Again, since the glass is semi transparent the colors of the glass are very similar to the background – which is why there are just subtle variations and color changes.

-Moving on to painting the stem of the glass
+How to paint light in the stem of the glass

 Next, I work on painting the stem of the glass by using a similar color to the base of the cup.